-(a) Purpose

-Compassionate and bereavement leave is an entitlement to paid leave when a particular member of an employee's immediate family or household has a life threatening illness or injury and/or dies.

-'Compassionate Leave' is available for an employee when a member of the employee's immediate family or household has a life threatening illness or injury and for whom the employee is providing care or support.

-'Bereavement Leave' is available for an employee when a member of the employee's immediate family or household dies, to allow the employee to grieve and to attend to funeral and other arrangements due to the death.
+- ((a) Purpose - (i) 'Compassionate Leave' is an entitlement to paid leave available for an employee when a member of the employee's immediate family or household has a life threatening illness or injury and for whom the employee is providing care or support. - (ii) 'Bereavement Leave' is an entitlement to paid leave available for an employee to allow that employee to grieve and to attend to funeral and other arrangements due to a death, in the following circumstances:. - a. when a member of the employee's immediate family or household dies; or - b. when a baby in the employee's immediate family or household is stillborn; or - c. where an employee or their spouse experiences a miscarriage. - (b) Definitions - (i) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (ii) 'Immediate family' subject to subclause (d), in respect of an employee includes a: - (1) spouse (including a former spouse) of the employee.

-(b) Definitions

-- (i) 'Household' means any person or persons who usually reside with the employee. - (ii) 'Immediate family' of an employee includes a: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.